 Interactive Quiz

-Write Pythonic and Clean Code With namedtupleIn this quiz, you'll test your understanding of Python's namedtuple() function from the collections module.
-This function allows you to create immutable sequence types that you can access using descriptive field names and dot notation.
+Write Pythonic and Clean Code With namedtupleIn this quiz, you'll test your understanding of Python's namedtuple() factory function from the collections module.

 Python’s namedtuple()

-subclasses with named fields.
-You can access the values in a given named tuple using the dot notation and the field names, like in obj.attr
+subclass with named fields.
+These named fields let you to access the values in a given named tuple using dot notation and field names—for example, my_tuple.field_name

 .